dontkillourjoy/stat_analytics/README.md

   <i>An example of the envelope for the ARMS sampling</i>
 </p>

-<small><i> The [Computational Statistics](https://www.unicatt.it/upl/proguc/MI/2023/ENG/interfac_eco_mate/2I4A_Computational_Statistics_Denti.docx) course gave a comprehensive and detailed overview of the cruicial concepts, such as random number generation, Monte Carlo simulations, bootstrap and jacknife, numerical approximation methods and expectation and maximisation algorithm.
+<sub><sup><i> The [Computational Statistics](https://www.unicatt.it/upl/proguc/MI/2023/ENG/interfac_eco_mate/2I4A_Computational_Statistics_Denti.docx) course gave a comprehensive and detailed overview of the cruicial concepts, such as random number generation, Monte Carlo simulations, bootstrap and jacknife, numerical approximation methods and expectation and maximisation algorithm.
 Both theoretical and computational aspects of the concepts were covered exhaustively.
 (III trimester, 2022-2023 a.y.)</i>

-<i>Project completed in collaboration with Corrà Sara </i></small>
+<i>Project completed in collaboration with Corrà Sara </i></sub></sup>

 # Linear Regression Modelling